 And that's it!
 You're done with attaching the new fuel hoses, but there are a few more steps to follow before you can drive again.
 First, you'll have to connect the negative terminal on your car's battery and then pressurize the fuel system by returning the fuel pump fuse in your car's fuse box.
 Next, start the engine.
 It may take a few seconds to get the fuel flowing through the system once again, but if you've done everything correctly, the engine should be running normally again.
 Inspect your work for any fuel leaks while the car is running and if you do find a leak, shut the car off and repair it immediately -- just remember to take all of the earlier safety precautions, of course.

-For more information about fuel hose replacement as well as other vehicle maintenance, follow the links on the next page.
+For more information about fuel hose replacement as well as other vehicle maintenance, follow the links below.